onuryurdupak/unity3d-recursive-selector/README.md

 - Type in `UI.Text` (quick-select complete definition from the `Filtered Results` foldout).
 Then click on `Select`.

+> **WARNING**: Remember that, in order for this to work, you must have an active selection in `Hierarchy` window (that have children components of input type) prior to this step.
+Otherwise no game objects will be selected.

 ![](/Readme/Recursive_Selector_Usage.png)

 - Upon returning to the `Hierarchy` window, your selection should now only contain `UI.Text`-typed children of the previously selected items.
 You can now update the properties of all selected items from the `Inspector` window.